 With advance request, in the first instance to the Registrar, a student may reschedule an examination under the following circumstances.

-A student may reschedule an examination held on a religious holiday that the student observes.
+A student may reschedule an examination held on a religious holiday, or during a period of religious observance, that the student honors.
 The rescheduled date will be as close as possible to the original date, and ordinarily it will be neither more than one day earlier nor more than five days later.

 b) Examination schedule.